 - 4. Pull out on the housing control knobs to move the controls out of the way. - 5.
 Insert the mount plate into the slot on the inside bottom of the housing.
 Push the camera all of the way forward until it stops. - 6.
+Slide the housing hotshoe into camera's hotshoe mount until it stops. - 7.
 Push housing control knobs in and check orientation with the camera. - " The camera may be attached to a tripod using the 1/4-20 threaded mounting hole on the bottom of the mount plate.